-In previous work, the compact routing problem has been defined with focus on the implementation of protocols that require a low amount of hardware and amenable to the very-large-scale integration (VLSI) technologies of the 90's [41].
-The trade-offs between space and efficiency for routing tables in host-centric networks under deterministic algorithms have been extensively studied over a variety of topologies and routing strategies [40].
-The performance mismatch between the increasing transmission and switching capacity and the slower pace processor and memory speeds of IP routers in the 90's lead to considerable research in the design of forwarding table compacting techniques [42, 43].
-A large body of work is (still) devoted to new algorithms and data structures for IP lookups and packet classification [44, 45], novel compact representations for structured graphs [46], and techniques for high-speed packet processing [47, 48, 49].
+In previous work, the compact routing problem has been defined with focus on the implementation of protocols that require a low amount of hardware and amenable to the very-large-scale integration (VLSI) technologies of the 90's [37].
+The trade-offs between space and efficiency for routing tables in host-centric networks under deterministic algorithms have been extensively studied over a variety of topologies and routing strategies [36].
+The performance mismatch between the increasing transmission and switching capacity and the slower pace processor and memory speeds of IP routers in the 90's lead to considerable research in the design of forwarding table compacting techniques [38, 39].
+A large body of work is (still) devoted to new algorithms and data structures for IP lookups and packet classification [40, 41], novel compact representations for structured graphs [42], and techniques for high-speed packet processing [43, 44, 45].
 While previous work is concerned with an efficient implementation of standardized protocols and packet headers around the IP stack, our focus is on new forwarding paradigms well-suited for content-oriented architectures.
 Nonetheless, there is a ground intersection in algorithmic techniques and data structures applicable to the generalized problem of packet forwarding.

-Latterly, compact routing for the Internet [50] has become an active field of research seeking for Internet routing algorithms such that given the full view of the network topology, the trade-off between routing table sizes and stretch is balanced in the most efficient way.
+Latterly, compact routing for the Internet [46] has become an active field of research seeking for Internet routing algorithms such that given the full view of the network topology, the trade-off between routing table sizes and stretch is balanced in the most efficient way.
 Compact routing algorithms make routing table sizes compact by means of omitting some details of the network topology in an efficient way such that the resulting path length increase (compared to shortest path lengths, i.e., stretch) stays small.
-In accordance with [50], a routing algorithm is said to be compact if (1) node address and packet header sizes scale polylogarithmically, (2) routing table sizes scale sublinearly, and (3) stretch is a constant (i.e. does not grow with the network size).
-Only recently, the problem of compact multicast routing has been formulated and studied by Abraham et al. [51], resulting in the first memory-stretch tradeoff bounds for one-to-many communications.
-The multicast routing problem seeks to determine the network node memory requirements for a given routing algorithm that guarantees packet delivery to multiple destinations.
-According to [51], a routing scheme is compact if it is memory efficient and its goodness is measured in terms of stretch, i.e., the total network distance it utilizes compared with the shortest multicast path available.
+In accordance with [46], a routing algorithm is said to be compact if (1) node address and packet header sizes scale polylogarithmically, (2) routing table sizes scale sublinearly, and (3) stretch is a constant (i.e. does not grow with the network size).
+Only recently, the problem of compact multicast routing has been formulated and studied by Abraham et al. [47], resulting in the first memory-stretch tradeoff bounds for one-to-many communications.
+The multicast routing algorithm that guarantees packet delivery to multiple destinations.
+According to [47], a routing scheme is compact if it is memory efficient and its goodness is measured in terms of stretch, i.e., the total network distance it utilizes compared with the shortest multicast path available.